 Result is true if data supplied to the value parameter contains the string supplied by the substring parameter.

-tring result hormalize-space
+normalize-space

-Result is the normalized input string, i.e. leading and trailing spaces are stripped out, and multiple consecutive whitespace characters are condensed into a single whitespace character.
+Result is the normalized input string, i.e. leading and trailing spaces are removed, then each sequence of multiple consecutive whitespace characters are replaced by a single whitespace character.
+The Unicode character for "space" is (U+0020).